brunobotelhobr/My-POC-Ransomware/README.md

 # My-Python-Ransonware
 POC of a Ransonware.

+#Warning
-Wrning, this can encrypt for real your files, be careful.
+This can encrypt for real your files for real, be careful.

 ## Setup
 Install the requirements (Python 3)
 ```